 Ultimate Hike Update

-Again, thank you for being a part of my support team and contributing to the fight against children's cancer.
+Thank you for being a part of my team and sharing this journey with me. -James